Premonition (2007 film): Plot

 Jim and Linda Hanson are married with two daughters, Megan and Bridgette, but their relationship is faltering.
-Just after she listens to his phone message while he's on a business trip, Sheriff Reilly informs her that Jim died in a car accident the previous day.
+Shortly after Linda listens to his voicemail from Jim, who is away on a business trip, Sheriff Reilly informs her that Jim died in a car crash the previous day (Wednesday).
 Linda's mother Joanne comes to help, and Linda falls asleep in the living room.

-Waking in bed the next morning, Linda finds Jim downstairs.
-While she's out driving, Sheriff Reilly pulls her over without recognizing her.
+Linda awakens in bed the following morning, only to discover that is Monday, two days before the fatal crash, and finds Jim alive downstairs.
+While she is out driving, Sheriff Reilly pulls her over without recognizing her.

-The next day, Linda finds an empty bottle of lithium prescribed by Dr. Norman Roth.
-She goes downstairs to Jim’s wake and then outside to see their girls on the swings.
-When Bridgette faces her, she has cuts on her face.
+Linda next awakens on Friday, two days after Jim’s fatal crash, and finds an empty bottle of lithium prescribed by Dr. Norman Roth.
+She then goes downstairs to Jim’s wake, and when she goes outside, she sees their daughters on the swings.
+When Bridgette turns toward her, Linda notices cuts on Bridgette’s face.

-The next day, Jim is again dead, and Linda arrives at his funeral at the same time as the casket.
-She demands that the funeral director open it to confirm that he is inside; there is a scuffle, and Jim's head rolls out.
+After awakening on Saturday, three days after Jim’s death, Linda arrives at his funeral at the same time as his casket.
+She demands that the funeral director open it to confirm that he is inside; there is a scuffle, and Jim's severed head falls from the casket.

 At Jim's burial, Linda notices an unknown woman, who flees when approached.
 Linda finds Dr. Roth's number, but his office is only open on weekdays.
 Roth later commits her to a mental-health facility.
 He confides in Reilly that Linda told him Jim was dead the day before the accident, suggesting that she murdered him and scarred Bridgette's face.

-The next day Linda awakens in bed with Jim in the shower.
+The "next" day (Tuesday, a day before Jim's death), Linda awakens in bed with Jim in the shower.
 After taking the girls to school, she can't find the lithium bottle.
 She goes to Dr. Roth's office, but he doesn't recognize her, and she tells him about her premonitions.
 Not believing her, he prescribes her lithium.

 At Jim's office, Linda meets the stranger from the funeral, Claire Francis.
 She observes Jim and Claire's interaction and chemistry.
 At home, Linda empties the lithium into the sink.

 As Linda and the girls bring in the laundry from a storm, Bridgette crashes through the glass door, severely cutting her face and hands.
 Linda rushes her to the emergency room, and when Jim arrives he blames her.